 - Anniversaries, Birthdays and Holidays

-It can be hard to keep up with important dates like birthdays, anniversaries, and holidays while travelling.
-Set reminders in your phone so you make sure not to miss out on calling your family on these important days to share in their joy with them.
+It can be hard to keep up with important dates like birthdays, anniversaries, and holidays while traveling.
+Set reminders on your phone so you make sure not to miss out on calling your family on these important days to share in their joy with them.

 We hope these tips will help you stay connected with your family even while on the job.
 Just because there are miles between you doesn’t mean that you are far apart at heart.
 By sharing photos and posts and keeping up with daily phone calls, you can stay up to date with everything in your family’s life and share your journey with them as well.